halina-camila/halina_test/README.md

 # Creator
 Halina is the Data Training Program Manager for NCEAS.
 She can be reached at via email at [dolinh@nceas.ucsb.edu](mailto:dolinh@nceas.ucsb.edu).

+## Collaborator
+Camila is a colaborator in this project